HypeHound/downpay-docs/docs/Intro to Downpay/Downpay Guide/installing-to-themes.md

 ### Installing Downpay blocks into your storefront

-If you are running a new Online Store 2.0 theme that supports app blocks, you can add Downpay to your store in a few places using app blocks.
+If you are running a new Online Store 2.0 theme that supports app blocks, you can add Downpay to your store in a the product page and the cart template.

-## Steps:

-**1.** Navigate to a product page template for the dropdown menu at the top

-**2.** Hover around your add to cart button until you see a *+*, click *Add block* and select the block named *Downpay App*

-*3.* Add the product to cart and then navigate to the cart template

-*4.* Hover around the cart total area until you see a *+*, click *Add block* and select the block named *Downpay App*

-*5.* Click Save at the top right

 #### Steps